Quantum Simulation of Quantum Field Theory in the Light-Front Formulation: Quantum Simulation in the Light Front

-For such an encoding, the number of qubits scales as $O(\sqrt{K}\log K)$; by comparing this to the Hilbert space dimension (see Section~\ref{hilbsize}) we can see that it is indeed optimal up to logarithmic factors.
+For such an encoding, the number of qubits scales as $O(\sqrt{K}\log K)$; by comparing this to the Hilbert space dimension (see Sec.~\ref{hilbsize}) we can see that it is indeed optimal up to logarithmic factors.
 The compact encoding is discussed in detail in App.~\ref{partitions}.
 Use of this fully compact scheme requires simulation algorithms which depend on the sparsity of the Hamiltonian in the chosen basis.
 Fortunately, methods based on sparsity scale optimally with almost all simulation parameters~\cite{berry2015simulating,berry2017exponential}.
-We focus our efforts on quantifying the simulation complexity on the compact mapping because of its optimality.
+The sparsity of the Hamiltonian of our model is shown in Fig.~\ref{sparsityfig} and discussed in detail in Sec.~\ref{timeevol}.
+We focus our efforts on quantifying the simulation complexity of the compact mapping because of its optimality.
+The properties of the three mappings are summarized in Table~\ref{tab:mapping}.

 \arraystretch{1.4}